kybu/headless-selenium-for-win/README.md

 Tested on Win 7.

-Supported browsers at the moment: IE.
+Supported browsers: IE, Firefox, Chrome.

-Developed using VS 2013 Express, Boost 1.59
+Developed using VS 2013 Express, Boost 1.59 and a bit of system level programming skills.

 # License